Menu

 A

 An enduring power of attorney will end if you stop living together as spouses.
-If it is a non-enduring power of attorney it will not end automatically but it can be cancelled.
-Again you should try to have the document returned to you and destroy it.
+If it is a non-enduring power of attorney, it will not end automatically but you can cancel it.
+You should try to have the document returned to you and destroy it.
 You should also contact any places that might have a record of it, such as your bank, to let them know that it is no longer in effect.

 How helpful was this article?